 In their senior year, students complete a two-semester capstone design sequence culminating in the development and implementation of a significant, original project.
 The capstone design experience emphasizes teamwork, professionalism, open-ended problem solving, and the ability to work within real-world constraints and engineering standards.

-Graduates of the program will:
+Graduates of the computer science and engineering program will:

 - thrive in diverse, global, and multidisciplinary environments;

 - possess the ability to communicate effectively and participate collaboratively in interactions with other computing and engineering professionals; and